By Setota Hailemariam

 In the year 2018, for example, fans not fortunate enough to snag a ticket to the show can still watch from the comfort of their living rooms, thanks to McCartney Instagram Live-ing during a song and flipping the camera around to show those at home what they’re missing.

 In the year 2018, you can witness McCartney not only bringing back the gentle hip thrusts and finger points from his boyband days of old, but also doing the popular “shoot” dance move during “Shake.”
-You can also bear witness to McCartney promising to bring one lucky girl from the crowd on stage for a romantic serenade, and hearing the desperate cheers from teenage girls to convince him of their worthiness include the words “I’ll give you my juul!”
+You can also bear witness to McCartney promising to bring one lucky girl from the crowd on stage for a romantic serenade, and hearing the desperate pleas from teenage girls to convince him of their worthiness include the words “I’ll give you my juul!”

 But when the iconic guitar strums of “Beautiful Soul” rang out, everyone sang their heart out – both the current tweens clutching phones with PopSockets and grown women double-fisting drinks, who were mere tweens when they first heard McCartney’s beautiful ballad for the first time around 14 years ago.